 I will not be giving too much away by mentioning that Seton never killed another wolf.
 Lobo’s death changed Seton, directly influencing much he would accomplish in the world.

-The King of Currumpaw exhibition opens at the Academy for the Love of Learning on Sunday August 12 from 2 to 4 pm.
+The King of Currumpaw exhibition opened at the Academy for the Love of Learning on Sunday August 12.